Filter

 Coal, gold, silver, and uranium are produced by companies, while artisanal and small-scale miners extract coal, gold, phosphate rock, semi-precious stones, and tin.

-Societe Miniere de Dasa, in which the government has a 20% stake, is a subsidiary of Canadian company Global Atomic Corporation is developing the Dasa uranium mine in Niger, with first production expected in Q1 2025.
+Societe Miniere de Dasa, in which the government has a 20% stake, is a subsidiary of Canadian company Global Atomic Corporation.
+It is developing the Dasa uranium mine in Niger, with first production expected in Q1 2025.
 The US$208m mine will produce an average of 1,451.5t of uranium per year for 12 years.

-Niger launched the Niger-Benin export pipeline project in September 2019, and signed a transportation convention with China National Petroleum Corporation for building and operating the pipeline.
-Due to new discoveries of oil reserves, the government approved the National Petroleum Policy in 2019, the objective of which is that the oil sector will be the engine of Niger's economy by 2025.
+Niger launched the Niger-Benin export pipeline project in September 2019 and signed a transportation convention with China National Petroleum Corporation for building and operating the pipeline.
+Due to new discoveries of oil reserves, the government approved the National Petroleum Policy in 2019, the objective of which is that the oil sector will be the engine of Niger\'s economy by 2025.

-Sources: Who Owns Whom sector reports, CIA Factbook, African Development Bank, World Bank, Trading Economics, African Statistical Yearbook and IMF.
+Sources: Who Owns Whom sector reports, CIA Factbook, African Development Bank, World Bank, Trading Economics, African Statistical Yearbook and IMF. ?>

 Company Profile